Meta-Object Facility

 The Meta-Object Facility (MOF) is an Object Management Group (OMG) standard for model-driven engineering.
 Its purpose is to provide a type system for entities in the CORBA architecture and a set of interfaces through which those types can be created and manipulated.

-The official reference page may be found at OMG's website.
+MOF may be used for domain-driven software design and object-oriented modelling.

 Overview

 MOF was developed to provide a type system for use in the CORBA architecture, a set of schemas by which the structure, meaning and behaviour of objects could be defined, and a set of CORBA interfaces through which these schemas could be created, stored and manipulated.

 MOF is designed as a four-layered architecture.
 It provides a meta-meta model at the top layer, called the M3 layer.
 This M3-model is the language used by MOF to build metamodels, called M2-models.
 The most prominent example of a Layer 2 MOF model is the UML metamodel, the model that describes the UML itself.
 These M2-models describe elements of the M1-layer, and thus M1-models.
 These would be, for example, models written in UML.
 The last layer is the M0-layer or data layer.
 It is used to describe real-world objects.

 Beyond the M3-model, MOF describes the means to create and manipulate models and metamodels by defining CORBA interfaces that describe those operations.
 Because of the similarities between the MOF M3-model and UML structure models, MOF metamodels are usually modeled as UML class diagrams.

+File formats

-A supporting standard of MOF is XMI, which defines an XML-based exchange format for models on the M3-, M2-, or M1-Layer.
+A conversion from MOF specification models (M3-, M2-, or M1-Layer) to W3C XML and XSD are specified by the XMI (ISO/IEC 19503) specification.
+XMI is an XML-based exchange format for models.

+From MOF to Java™ there is the Java Metadata Interchange (JMI) specification by Java Community Process.

+It also provides specs to make easier automatic CORBA IDL interfaces generation.

 Metamodeling architecture

 MOF is a closed metamodeling architecture; it defines an M3-model, which conforms to itself.
 MOF allows a strict meta-modeling architecture; every model element on every layer is strictly in correspondence with a model element of the layer above.
 MOF only provides a means to define the structure, or abstract syntax of a language or of data.
 For defining metamodels, MOF plays exactly the role that EBNF plays for defining programming language grammars.
 MOF is a Domain Specific Language (DSL) used to define metamodels, just as EBNF is a DSL for defining grammars.
 Similarly to EBNF, MOF could be defined in MOF.

 In short, MOF uses the notion of MOF::Classes (not to be confused with UML::Classes), as known from object orientation, to define concepts (model elements) on a metalayer.
-MOF may be used to define object-oriented metamodels (as UML for example) as well as non object-oriented metamodels (as a Petri net or a Web Service metamodel).
+MOF may be used to define object-oriented metamodels (as UML for example) as well as non object-oriented metamodels (e.g. a Petri net or a Web Service metamodel).

 As of May 2006, the OMG has defined two compliance points for MOF: